DocErnstz/RTwitter/README.md

 * [What I learned](#what-i-learned)

 ## About this Project
-Web application where you can argue any kind of topic with other people
+Web application where you can ponder with other people
 ## Goal for this Project
 The goal of this project was to learn about context api state management fetching calls from a postgresql database through an orm like prisma and styling the components with tailwind and a bit of css